idsc-frazzoli/Control-Systems-I-2018/README.md

 As a student, you are eligible for the free professional version.

-1. Go to <https://www.jetbrains.com/shop/eform/students>, fill the form with your details and follow the sign-in instructions.
+1. Go to <https://www.jetbrains.com/shop/eform/students>, fill the form with your details and follow the registration instructions.
 2. You can now login with your new credentials at <http://www.jetbrains.com> and access to all tools available for downlads with student license.
-3. Under the tab _download_ select _PyCharm 2018.2.2_ and download the Linux distribution.
+3. Under the tab _download_ select _PyCharm 2018.2.2_ and download the Linux or Windows distribution.
+    **Linux**

-4. Extract the content of the tar archive in your favourite directory
+     - Extract the content of the tar archive in your favourite directory
-5. Open a console and cd into the PyCharm folder:
+     - Open a console and cd into the PyCharm folder:
         ```bash
         ~$ cd ~/{pycharm-dir}/bin
         ~/{pycharm-dir}/bin$ ./pycharm.sh
         ```
-    Activate the program using your jetbrains credentials.
+     - Activate the program using your jetbrains credentials.
-6. Follow the installation instructions and immediately start PyCharm creating the first untitled project.
+     - Follow the installation instructions and immediately start PyCharm creating the first untitled project.
 We require this step for creating a icon from which we can easily start PyCharm.
 In the IDE window, click _Tools_ first and then select _Create Desktop Entry_, press _Ok_.
-You can now close the IDE and open it from the launcher icon.
+     - You can now close the IDE and open it from the launcher icon.

+    **Windows**

+    - Follow the Graphical installer instructions.
+    - Check 32-bit launcher or 64-bit launcher according to your platform and `associate .py extension` so that Windows will authomatically use Pycharm as default program for opening python scripts.
+    - Activate the program using your jetbrains credentials.

 #### 2.1 Using Jupyter Notebook in PyCharm

 Any python script (program) belongs to a _project_.
 Create a new folder